ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 community.
-Ranging from a simple [Basic callout with tracking](https://youtu.be/DjdYQCdmYdo) through [Glitchy Goodness](https://youtu.be/p_H8_iNcRsM) all the way to [building an odometer from the ground up](https://youtu.be/3jMkUlet4hE) in Fusion.
+Ranging from a simple [Basic callout with tracking](https://youtu.be/DjdYQCdmYdo) through [Glitchy Goodness](https://youtu.be/p_H8_iNcRsM) all the way to [building an odometer from the ground up](https://youtu.be/3jMkUlet4hE) in Davinci Fusion.

 ### Peter McKinnon (4M)
 Peter has build up a massive channel with over 4 million subscribers.
 Combines